Ephesians 2

 14For he is our peace, who hath made both one, and hath broken down the middle wall of partition between us; 15Having abolished in his flesh the enmity, even the law of commandments contained in ordinances; for to make in himself of twain one new man, so making peace; 16And that he might reconcile both unto God in one body by the cross, having slain the enmity thereby: 17And came and preached peace to you which were afar off, and to them that were nigh.
 18For through him we both have access by one Spirit unto the Father.

 "For he is our peace."
-Not a doctrine of peace.
-Not a principle of peace.
-But a person.
-Jesus.
-Peace is not something He teaches; it is something He is.
+A person, Jesus.
+Peace is something He is, carried in His own person.
 He is the reconciler, the one in whom hostility ends.

 "Broken down the middle wall of partition."
-Paul has a specific image in mind: the barrier in the Jerusalem Temple that separated the Court of the Gentiles (where Gentiles could go) from the inner courts (where only Jews could enter)1.
-This was not just architecture.
-It was a theological statement: Gentiles are not fully part of God's people.
+Paul has a specific image in mind: the barrier in the Jerusalem Temple that separated the Court of the Gentiles (where Gentiles could go) from the inner courts (where only Jews could enter).
+This was architecture carrying a theological statement: Gentiles are not fully part of God's people.
 Christ demolished that wall - not metaphorically, but in reality, by making a new way.

 "Having abolished in his flesh the enmity, even the law of commandments contained in ordinances."
 The law - with its dietary rules, its Sabbath laws, its circumcision requirement - was the mechanism by which Jew and Gentile were kept apart.
-Christ "abolished" it, not by lowering God's standard, but by fulfilling it Himself.
+Christ "abolished" it by fulfilling it Himself, satisfying every demand.
 He is the end of the law as a dividing wall.

 "For to make in himself of twain one new man, so making peace."
 Out of two peoples - Jewish and Gentile - Christ makes one new humanity.
 Not by erasing Jewish identity or demanding Gentiles become Jewish.
 But by creating something new, something unified in Him.
 The enmity is not papered over; it is ended by transformation.